nicodoggie/bastion-falls-hugo/countries/ahuria.md

 mobilized by the Emperor in Bastion, had driven the Ahurian forces back, settling close to Kolha's modern border with the Kingdom of Poasah.

-After the death of Kolha XI, god-prince of Kolha Ahuria, a coalition formed by his children refused to accept a new prince from the mainland.
+After the death of Kolha XVIII, god-prince of Kolha Ahuria, a coalition formed by his children refused to accept a new prince from the mainland.
 They were convinced that one from the mainland could never truly understand the different socio-political situation in the Kolhan lands, and their proximity to their erstwhile foes.

-Kolha XI's seven children commissioned a grand fleet to form a blockade on the Mirian shore to prevent the arrival of the newly ordained Kolha XII.
+Kolha XVIII's seven children commissioned a grand fleet to form a blockade on the Mirian shore to prevent the arrival of the newly ordained Kolha XIX.
 Mainland Ahurian generals, however, found a solution by sending a fleet of privateer ships with a mix of Ahurian soldiers deployed from Manascula. and a mercenary force from Tanduaria and Nura.

-After 20 years of civil war, Kolha XII was able to keep most of the northern territory when he brokered a truce.
-Two of Kolha XI's children died during the wars, but the remaining five portioned of the southern territories for themselves, and formed individual states: Ar, Kalamba, Mir, Sarha and Sur.
+After 20 years of civil war, Kolha XIX was able to keep most of the northern territory when he brokered a truce.
+Two of Kolha XVIII's children died during the wars, but the remaining five portioned of the southern territories for themselves, and formed individual states: Ar, Kalamba, Mir, Sarha and Sur.